CrowdsourcingKC/crowdsourcingshortcut/README.md

-# Crowdsourcing As a Shortcut to the Technological Singularity
+# Crowdsourcing As a Shortcut to Techno-Utopia

 I am hosting my E-book on GitHub to encourage others to contribute to it.